meetVora1994/NewsApp/README.md

 # NewsApp
-This is a Android application which displays latest news using MVP project architecture
+This is a Android application which displays latest news using MVVM project architecture